 The other interesting thing about this week is the sheer number of songs that were suggested from the early-to-mid eighties.
 But then, I guess, it was the period when consumer cameras really took off, when the technology truly became affordable and accessible to all – although it was long popular before that, as any family photo album will tell you.
 One particular seventies/eighties icon has never really gone away, either, indeed becoming the shorthand name for instant cameras – Polaroid.

 It’s even had a renaissance since among a new generation – shake it like a Polaroid picture has different connotations now, that’s for sure.
 Oddly, though, I don’t recall ever using one – or indeed having any photos of me taken in that format.
 To be fair, Japan put the name against their icy-cool, funk-bass heavy synth-pop (and it still sounds amazing, now, that’s for sure), but I’m not really sure that other than the titular assertion, that this song really has anything to do with Polaroids.

 /There Goes Rhymin’ Simon

-Japan weren’t the only act of the time to not far off advertise a particular brand of camera, mind, and Paul Simon went way further.
+Japan wasn’t the only act of the time to not far off advertise a particular brand of camera, mind, and Paul Simon went way further.
 Here he not only mentions the legendary camera film brand (which only, finally, ceased production in the last decade), but also Nikon cameras too!
-In fact the chorus pretty much comes across as an advert for how great the colour quality of the film was, and I’m sure Kodak were thrilled with the free advertising!
+In fact, the chorus pretty much comes across as an advert for how great the colour quality of the film was, and I’m sure Kodak was thrilled with the free advertising!
 Personally, mind, I’m a long-time (fifteen years, now) Canon user and have no plans to change from my current, trusty 7D.

 /Local Boy In The Photograph